SAhmadrezaAnaami/basics-of-AI-and-ML/README.md

  This repo is a great resource for beginners and experienced practitioners alike to learn about this important field.

+ this presentation created using a platform called marp check https://github.com/marp-team/marp

  ### Created by Ahmadreza Anaami